daveshap/GAIA_Initiative/README.md

 ### 2023-06-21 - US Senate SAFE Innovation Framework

 TLDR: Senator Chuck Schumer is introducing the [SAFE Innovation Framework](https://www.csis.org/events/sen-chuck-schumer-launches-safe-innovation-ai-age-csis) designed to prioritize AI innovation but to do so safely.
 You can read the [summary here](https://github.com/daveshap/GAIA_Initiative/blob/main/Chuck%20Schumer%20SAFE%20Innovation%20Framework.md).

+### 2023-06-29 - Pope endorses ITEC Organizational Roadmap

+TLDR: This is a comprehensive document outlining corporate governance and ethics in AI.
+It is broken up into sections to address major internal departments, such as C-level, HR, Legal, and others.
+[ITEC Framework](https://www.scu.edu/media/ethics-center/itec/Ethics-in-the-Age-of-Disruptive-Technologies:An-Operational-Roadmap---ITEC-Handbook-June-2023.pdf)